 AI will elevate construction project planning

-AI addresses labour shortages and optimizes resources
+AI addresses labour shortages and optimises resources

 AI will simplify post-construction activities